fl3pp/eORM/readme.md

 sqlite_path="C:\Program Files (x86)\sqlite\sqlite3.exe"
 ```
 you can change the file so it fits your needs.
-After the configuring the file create a new php script,
+After the configuring the file, create a new php script and
-create an eORM object and call `DBinstallation`
+call `DBinstallation` on a eORM object.
 ``` php
 require('libs/eORM/eORM.php');
 $data = new eORM();
 $data->DBinstallation();
 ```
-The method will ask you for the administrator password and
+The function will ask you for the eORM password and
-eORM will automaticly generate all table classes in the desired
+will automaticly generate all table classes in the desired
 folder.
 ## manage table objects
 lets assume you generated a database using following script